 The Diploma is a one-year course.
 The Diploma is awarded by the Indian Law Society (ILS), a registered public charitable trust.
-After confirmation of admission, the students are expected to go through the reading/study material, which will be available on the web-board, using password-controlled access to the material.
-Students will also be provided with the core texts for the diploma, including the WHO Resource Book on Mental Health, Human Rights and Legislation as well as other core documents.
+After confirmation of admission, the students are expected to go through Module 1 and 2 which covers the basics of mental health and law.
+Once the online sessions begin, students will be given an access to the web-based learning platform which has study materials for each module.